pfrazee/pauls-electron-rpc/README.md

 Readable streams in the clientside are given a `.close()` method.
 All serverside streams MUST implement `.close()` or `.destroy()`, either of which will be called.

+Stream methods can return a promise that resolves to a stream.

 ## Custom Errors

 ```js